Warnings, notes, and limitations

 In the case of a read-only directory or P4TICKETS file, p4 login appears to succeed, but p4 login -s generates the "invalid or unset" error.
 Ensure that the P4TICKETS file exists and is writable by the replica server.

 • Replica servers maintain a separate table of users for each replica; by default, the p4 users command shows only users who have used that particular replica server.
-(To see the master server’s list of users, use p4 users -c).
+(To see the target server’s list of users, use p4 users -c).

-The advantage of having a separate user table (stored on the replica in db.user.rp) is that after having logged in for the first time, users can continue to use the replica without having to repeatedly contact the master server.
+The advantage of having a separate user table (stored on the replica in db.user.rp) is that after having logged in for the first time, users can continue to use the replica without having to repeatedly contact the target server.

 • All server IDs must be unique.
 Manually-assigned names might be easy to remember, but in very large environments, there might be more servers than is practical to administer or remember.
 Use the command p4 server -g to create a new server specification with a numeric Server ID.
 Such a Server ID is guaranteed to be unique.